March 03, 2026

 We process and store personal data mainly in Switzerland and the European Economic Area (EEA).
 However, we may occasionally disclose data to service providers and other recipients (see Section 7) that are located or process data outside of this area, generally in any country in the world.

 If a recipient is located in a country without adequate statutory data protection, we require the recipient to undertake to comply with data protection (for this purpose, we use the revised European Commission’s standard contractual clauses, which can be accessed here: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?), unless the recipient is subject to a legally accepted set of rules to ensure data protection and unless we cannot rely on a derogation.
 A derogation may apply for example in the event of legal proceedings abroad, but also in cases of overriding public interest or if the performance of a contract requires disclosure, if you have consented or if the data has been made generally available by you and you have not objected to the processing.
+Where applicable, we rely on adequacy decisions of the European Commission (e.g. the EU-U.S. Data Privacy Framework) or on Standard Contractual Clauses supplemented by appropriate technical and organizational safeguards.

 Please note that data exchanged via the internet is often routed through third countries.
 Your data may therefore be sent abroad even if the sender and recipient are in the same country.